 Once you’re there, you can see the current connection speed by looking at the Link Speed, which will show the actual data rate that you’re using.
 This rate will change as you move around your house, so if you’re far away from the router, the rate will change, and if you’re closer, it will get higher.

-You can open up the System Profiler application from Spotlight search, or through Applications -> Utilities.
-Once you’re there, navigate down to Network -> AirPort (assuming you’re using a recent MacBook), and you’ll see the current connection over on the right.
-In my case, I’m indeed using Wireless-N.
+You can open up the System Information application from Spotlight search, or through Applications -> Utilities.
+Once you’re there, navigate down to Network -> Wi-Fi or Network -> Airport depending on how old your MacBook and version of OS X might be, and you’ll see the current connection over on the right.
+In my case, I’m using Wireless-N. Perhaps it’s time to upgrade!